tahoe-lafs/tahoe-lafs/docs/frontends/FTP-and-SFTP.rst

 Tahoe-LAFS provides two mechanisms to perform this user-to-cap mapping.
 The first is a simple flat file with one account per line.
 The second is an HTTP-based login mechanism, backed by simple PHP script and a database.
-The latter form is used by allmydata.com to provide secure access to customer caps.

 Creating an Account File
 ========================